How to Get Your Book Published – Myths and Reality

 A ‘platform’, if you don’t know, is your position, popularity, following, reach or fame – anything that gives you a ‘guaranteed’ ability to sell books.

-Still, nearly half the authors did have a platform of some sort, so there’s no harm in trying to build one up, especially as it’s a byproduct of doing other things that do seem to give a positive effect, such as entering competitions.
+Still, nearly half the authors had a platform of some sort, so there’s no harm in trying to build one up, especially as it’s a byproduct of doing other things that seem to give a positive effect, such as entering competitions.

 But don’t spend your life building your Twitter following – it doesn’t seem to help.

-Remember as well how the main response to the question “How did you get your book published?” was “other”.
+Remember as well, the most common response to the question “How did you get your book published?” was “other”.
 Many of the authors had struggled for years and had written several unpublished novels before making their breakthrough.

 ‘Don’t give up,’ is a mantra for many authors.
 Which reminds me of one of my favourite aphorisms: